kingsdigitallab/kdl-vqa/README.md

 if it that answer contains the word 'library' and not 'shop'.
 The answer to the long_description will be considered correct if it contains 'book' or 'volume'.

-The conditions are python regular expression patterns.
+The conditions are python case-insensitive regular expression patterns.
 Except for the optional minus sign at the start, which denotes a negative pattern.

 `python bvqa.py -t` will read your test cases from `data/test_cases.json`,